 Sure, Florida is a very attractive state, but it’s still far too overburdened with negative factors to be considered a good state to be in during a disaster.
 On the contrary, it’s one of the worst.
 Miami is a very large city and could be a prime target of a nuclear or EMP attack.
 The population in Florida is also very dense (it’s surpassed New York) and the crime rate is high.

 In addition, most of Florida is already under sea level, which is dangerous should ocean temperatures ever seriously rise.
 Overall, you would be advised to not consider Florida as a bug out retreat.

 Hawaii is on this list for many of the same reasons that Alaska is: it’s cut off from the rest of the United States and therefore will also be cut off from shipping and imports during a disaster.
-As an added con, Hawaii already has less overall resources than Alaska, with less of a chance to be successful at agriculture due to the generally poor soil.
+As an added con, Hawaii already has less overall resources than Alaska.

 Hawaii is also a goldmine of military bases that will be prime targets in the event of a global war.
 Unless you can get out beforehand on a ship or an airplane, you’re essentially stranded in an archipelago out in the middle of the Pacific Ocean with no serious way of getting out.